Parton distribution functions from scalar light-front parton gas model

-Since there is no interaction in coordinate space, the confinement of partons inside the hadron is naively implemented by the finite supports of the coordinate space integrals.
-With appropriate boundary conditions, the classical system whose dynamics is specified by Eq.~\eqref{eq:def_P-_LFPG} conserves the total light front $3$-momentum.
-In this case, the microcanonical ensemble is further constrained into the microcanonical molecular dynamics ensemble~\cite{Lado:1981,ROMAN199653}, with its phase space distribution given by
+Since there is no interaction in the coordinate space, the confinement of partons inside the bound state is naively implemented by the finite supports of the coordinate-space integrals.
+With appropriate boundary conditions, the classical system whose dynamics is specified by Eq.~\eqref{eq:def_P-_LFPG} conserves the total light-front $3$-momentum.
+In this case the microcanonical ensemble is further constrained into the microcanonical molecular dynamics ensemble~\cite{Lado:1981,ROMAN199653}, with its phase-space distribution given by

-The phase space distribution given by the molecular dynamics microcanonical ensemble corresponds to the ergodic averaging of molecular dynamics simulations.
-The partition function $\Omega(E,V,N,\mathbf{P})$ normalizes the phase space distribution through its definition:
+This phase-space distribution corresponds to the ergodic averaging of molecular dynamics simulations.
+The partition function $\Omega(E,V,N,\mathbf{P})$ normalizes the phase-space distribution through its definition:

-Corrections from the phase space volume may be required to calculate the correct entropy of the system from the partition function~\cite{ROMAN199653}.
-In Eq.~\eqref{eq:EVNP_ensemble_rho}, the first delta function confines the system to a specific total energy $E$.
-The second delta function defined as
+Corrections from the phase-space volume may be required to calculate the correct entropy of the system from the partition function~\cite{ROMAN199653}.
+The first Dirac $\delta$-function in Eq.~\eqref{eq:EVNP_ensemble_rho} restricts the system to a specific total energy $E$.
+The second $\delta$-function defined as

-ensures the conservation of the total light front $3$-momentum of the system.
+ensures the conservation of the total light-front $3$-momentum of the system.

 The microcanonical molecular dynamics ensemble having fixed energy $E$, volume $V$, particle number $N$ and total momentum $\mathbf{P}$, is therefore also called the EVN\textbf{P} ensemble.
-Notice that because of Eq.~\eqref{eq:def_P_delta}, the number of degrees of freedom for the momentum variables is reduced from $3N-1$ in the microcanonical ensemble to $3N-4$ in the EVN\textbf{P} ensemble.
-With $\Omega(E,V,N,\mathbf{P})$ given by Eq.~\eqref{eq:def_partition_function}, one can define entropy, temperature, pressure, chemical potential and other thermodynamic quantities~\cite{ROMAN199653}.
+Notice that due to momentum conservation indicated by Eq.~\eqref{eq:def_P_delta}, the number of degrees of freedom for the momentum variables is reduced from $3N-1$ in the microcanonical ensemble to $3N-4$ in the EVN\textbf{P} ensemble.
+Based on the partition function $\Omega(E,V,N,\mathbf{P})$ given by Eq.~\eqref{eq:def_partition_function}, one can define entropy, temperature, pressure, chemical potential, and other thermodynamic quantities~\cite{ROMAN199653}.

-After specifying the light front Hamiltonian $P^-(\mathbf{q},\mathbf{p})$, the single-particle momentum distribution can be defined as the marginal distribution of Eq.~\eqref{eq:EVNP_ensemble_rho}:
+After specifying the light-front Hamiltonian $P^-(\mathbf{q},\mathbf{p})$, the single-particle momentum distribution of the $\alpha$-th parton can be defined as the marginal distribution of the phase-space distribution in Eq.~\eqref{eq:EVNP_ensemble_rho}: